bufbuild-ru/docs/docs/bufstream/data-governance/schema-enforcement/index.md

 ### Automatically enveloping old messages

-If a topic contains un-enveloped data, Bufstream can envelope the existing data on the fly as it's read.
+If a topic contains unenveloped data, Bufstream can envelope the existing data on the fly as it's read.
 To automatically envelope the data and verify that it matches the schema, hiding messages with invalid data from the consumer, add the following to your Helm values file:

 ```yaml
 dataEnforcement: